lingrino/glen/README.md

 By default glen will only get the variables from the current GitLab project.
 If you would also like glen to merge in variables from all of the project's parent groups then you can use `glen -r`

-Lastly, the default output for glen is called `export`, meaning that the ouput is ready to be read into your shell and will export all variables.
+Lastly, the default output for glen is called `export`, meaning that the output is ready to be read into your shell and will export all variables.
 This lets you call glen as `eval $(glen)` as a one line command to export all variables locally.
 You can also specify a `json` or `table` output for more machine or human friendly outputs.

 ```console
 $ glen --help